Asylum seekers are either accommodated in a reception centre or receive a monthly financial allowance to cover all costs of their stay in Poland.

 Under the law, the material reception conditions offered in the centre are granted as a rule to all asylum seekers.
 An asylum seeker can obtain assistance granted outside the centre upon request, examined by the Head of the Office for Foreigners.
-It can be granted for organisational, safety or family reasons or to prepare asylum seekers for an independent life after they have received any form of protection.
+It can be granted for organisational, safety or family reasons or to prepare asylum seekers for independent life after they have received any form of protection.
 Most of the requests are accepted.
-In 2020 and 2021, due to pandemic COVID-19, living outside the centres was encouraged.

 All of the abovementioned reception conditions are applied in practice.
-As of 31 December 2021, 1,076 (compared to 819 in 2020) asylum seekers benefited from material reception conditions in the centres and 4,795 (compared to 2,225 in 2020) asylum seekers were granted assistance outside the centres.
+As of 31 December 2022, 732 (compared to 1,076 in 2021) asylum seekers were residing in the reception centres.
+Another 2,963 (compared to 4,795 in 2021) asylum seekers were receiving assistance outside the centres.

-All asylum seekers (living in and out the reception centre) can:
+All asylum seekers (living in and out of the reception centre) can:

-- attend Polish language course and receive basic material supplies necessary for the course;
+- attend a Polish language course and receive basic material supplies necessary for the course;

 - receive school supplies for children, including, as far as possible, the expenses for extra-curricular classes, sports and recreational activities;

 - have the costs of public transport covered to (a) attend interviews as part of the asylum procedure; (b) medical examinations or vaccinations; or (c) in other particularly justified cases;

 Living in the reception centre

 For asylum seekers accommodated in reception centres, material conditions include: